lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

     Value: !Ref RateLimitTable
 ```

-Three pieces worth calling out:
+Four pieces worth calling out:

 1. The DynamoDB table has `TimeToLiveSpecification` on a `ttl` attribute,
    so DynamoDB will eventually delete expired counter rows for us.
 AWS
    documents TTL deletion as automatic but eventual (typically within a
    few days), which is fine here because we never reuse old buckets, but
    do not lean on TTL for precise expiry.
-2. `Metadata: BuildMethod: rust-cargolambda` tells `sam build` to delegate the
+2. `Metadata: BuildMethod: rust-cargolambda` tells `sam build` to delegate
-   build to cargo-lambda, which will produce a correctly-named `bootstrap`
+   the build to cargo-lambda, which produces a correctly-named `bootstrap`
-   binary for the `provided.al2023` runtime.
-No custom Makefile required.
+   binary for the `provided.al2023` runtime. `CodeUri: lambdas/hello`
+   points SAM at our Lambda crate's directory.
+3. `Architectures: arm64` does double duty: AWS deploys the function on
+   Graviton, **and** cargo-lambda's SAM hook reads it to cross-compile
+   the binary for `aarch64`.
+Important: this property must live on the
+   function itself (not in `Globals`); cargo-lambda's hook does not see
+   `Globals`-level overrides, and the resulting arch mismatch shows up
+   at runtime as the lovely `Runtime.InvalidEntrypoint` error.
-3. `DynamoDBCrudPolicy` is convenient for the tutorial but broader than
+4. `DynamoDBCrudPolicy` is convenient for the tutorial but broader than
    the function actually needs; for production, scope the policy down to
    `dynamodb:UpdateItem` on this one table.